-Is Amazon Web Services (AWS) a better option than Microsoft Azure?
+Comparing AWS and Microsoft Azure market share - Is Amazon Web Services (AWS) a better option than Microsoft Azure?

 So, given all we've discussed so far, is one cloud provider superior to the other?
 Market share should not be the deciding criterion when selecting a cloud provider for your company.
 There are many variables to consider, and the decision between the two—or whether to employ a mix of cloud service providers—will ultimately be based on each organization's specific requirements and how the findings of an Azure vs AWS comparison match with those needs.
 If you're contemplating a multi-cloud strategy, read our essay about the benefits and drawbacks of multi-cloud here.